 In another project, I experimented with the dplyr library for manipulating mammal species data points, including filtering columns and rows, adjusting formatting, and merging different data sources. dplyr was fun and useful and has a vast amount of documentation making it "easy" to navigate.
 I have exported a simplified GIS web-map here for reference.

 Data Science is a deep topic that you never stop learning, it is constantly evolving and there are a numerous number of packages and functions constantly being released.
-The real challenge could be to identify where to look at, to have the time to work on the project, and to have the quality data to work with.
+The real challenge could be to identify where to look at, to have the time to work on the project, and have quality data.

 Post date: 2024-03-02